 So you’ve decided you are ready to invest in a new paint booth for your shop.
 That’s not the end of the decisions though.
 Next comes decisions on any booth options and accessories you may want to add to your new booth.

 In a spray booth, it is all about maintaining and optimizing your spray zone to achieve the best finish possible.
 The spray zone is affected by everything from booth air pressure and temperature to vehicle placement and walking too close to the item being painted.
-Not only does an inefficient spray zone lead to contaminated finishes and overspray on booth walls, it also limits the amount of parts that can be painted per cycle.
+Not only does an inefficient spray zone lead to contaminated finishes and overspray on booth walls, it also limits the number of parts that can be painted per cycle.

 The Controlled Airflow Ceiling is engineered to maximize the effectiveness of downdraft airflow model booths by providing two airflow zones within the booth.
 The primary airflow zone creates a precise, protective envelope of air around the vehicle, while the added secondary airflow zone significantly increases the spray zone, virtually eliminating the dead air zone found in most booths.